Wednesday, May 4, 1977

 Wednesday, May 11, 1977

-When I got back from school today I had to go to the bathroom.
-Nick’s mom has decided she must go with me.
-It was so awkward.
-I can’t go when someone is standing there watching me.
-She feels it is her right now that she has found the toilet paper in my garbage can.
-I waited a little while, then later in the day, I went to the bathroom again.
-This time I hurried and locked the door before she had a chance to get in.
-Man, was she mad at me!
+When I got back from school today, I had to go to the bathroom.
+Nick’s mom has decided she has go with me.
+It was so awkward!
+I can’t pee, let alone poop, when someone is standing there watching me.
+She feels it is her right since she has found the toilet paper in my garbage can.
+I waited a little while.
+Then a little while later, I went to the bathroom again.
+This time, I hurried and locked the door before she had a chance to get in.
+Man, was she mad!

 Thursday, May 12, 1977